IRNAS/ifremer-water-firmware/README.md

 1. Press and hold button 1 until LED starts blinking rapidly, then release.
 Led will turn off.
 2. Press either button 1 or once
-3. When the LED turns on, start moving the unit in figure 8 shape for 30s until the LED turns off
+3. When the LED turns on, start moving the unit in figure 8 shape for 1 minute and 30 seconds until the LED turns off
 4. Put the device on the flat surface.
 5. Press button 1 once and wait 10 seconds.
 6. Led will then blink 3 times, which means that calibration procedure is complete.

-Calibration values are saved into devices EEPROM and are not erased at reset.
+Calibration values are saved into devices flash and are not erased at reset.